benbass/OrangeJam/README.md

 ## Supported platforms
 - Android: fully supported
 - iOS: app is being built with list of audio files from the devices's music library.
 Files can be played.
-       Next issues to fix: artwork images are null?, some audio files are truncated
+       Next issues to fix: artwork can't be retrieved, some audio files are truncated